shamilton1/Experimental/workflow.md

     Use the **base** branch drop-down menu to select the branch of the upstream repository you'd like to merge changes into.

     Use the **head** fork drop-down menu to select your fork, then use the compare branch drop-down menu to select the branch you made your changes in.

+ 11. Deselect **Allow edits from maintainers** if you don't want any other contributers changing your pull request.
+ 10. Click **Create pull request**.

+ At this point, your pull request is sent to the owner of the upstream repository.
+They will decide whether to accept, reject or request changes to your edits and you will be notified accordingly.